Louis Gigante

 Louis Robert Gigante (March 19, 1932 – October 19, 2022) was an American priest of the Catholic Church and a Bronx community activist, serving as one of the borough's New York City Council members.
 He founded the South East Bronx Community Organization (SEBCO).
+He also served as chaplain of the Italian-American Civil Rights League.

 Early life

 Gigante was born in Manhattan on March 19, 1932.
 His father, Salvatore, was a watchmaker.
 His mother, Yolanda (Santasilia), worked as a seamstress.
 Both immigrated to the United States from Naples and did not speak English.
 He was the brother of two Genovese crime family members, family boss Vincent "The Chin" Gigante and top capo/acting boss Mario Gigante.

 Gigante was raised in Greenwich Village and attended Cardinal Hayes High School in the Bronx.
 He played for its basketball team that won the Catholic schools city championship in 1949, before graduating in 1950.
 He was awarded an athletic scholarship by Georgetown University, where he was a guard and co-captain of the Georgetown Hoyas.
 After graduating in 1954, he attended St. Joseph's Seminary and College and was ordained to the Catholic priesthood in 1959.